aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 ## Objective

-Short Summary: Host an infrequently used WordPress Website completely on AWS as inexpensively as possible.
+Link to the Target Website:

+Short Summary: There are multiple ways to host a wordpress website on AWS with different levels of cost-effectiveness.
+Skip to the [conclusion](##Conclusion) for the results.

 Longer version: